DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-04-application-page-improvements.md

 We have also combined work experience and unpaid roles into one list to meet the same need.

+As these sections are now combined, we are also marking unpaid experience so providers can distinguish between paid and unpaid roles.

-## Move interview needs, disability information and safeguarding towards the bottom
+## Move interview needs and disability information the bottom

 Interview needs are now shown in context of setting up an interview.

-Safeguarding is uncommon and providers get notified about applications that contain safeguading issues.
-[Is this true Bill]

 Disability information shouldn’t be a consideration at the sift stage.